-A new law (AB5) on how to determine whether California workers are employees or independent contractors (ICs) is scheduled to go into effect on January 1, 2020.
+A new law (AB5) on how to determine whether California workers are employees or independent contractors (ICs) went into effect on January 1, 2020.
 The law requires that a strict new ABC test be used to determine whether many California workers are employees or ICs for purposes of California employment laws, including those requiring minimum wage, overtime pay, unemployment insurance, workers’ compensation insurance, and paid family leave.
 Many more workers will have to be classified as employees under the ABC test than under prior law.
 See Nolo’s article California Passes Historic Gig Worker Law.

 Workers Must Pass Borello Test

 Except for real estate salespeople and repossessors, workers in all the exempt categories must pass the Borello test to be classified as ICs.
 The Borello test (based on the California Supreme Court's decision in Borello vs. Dept. of Industrial Relations) is similar to the right of control test used by the IRS.
 It's not nearly as strict as the ABC test.
 Under this test, the most significant factor is whether the hiring firm has control or the right to control the worker both as to the work done and the manner and means in which it is performed.
 In addition, the following factors are to be considered:

 - whether the worker is engaged in an occupation or business that is distinct from that of the hiring firm